vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Installs a custom handler for the various error messages VapourSynth emits.
 The message handler is per VSCore_ instance.
 Returns a unique handle.

-      If no log handler is installed up to a few hundred messages are cached and will be delivered as soon as a log handler is attached.
+      If no log handler is installed up to 64 KiB of messages are kept and delivered as soon as a log handler is attached.
 This behavior exists mostly so that warnings when auto-loading plugins (default behavior) won't disappear-

-      A handler must only pass the message on and return quickly.
-Calling logMessage_ from a handler is allowed but no other api function is, and a handler must never add or remove log handlers or wait for frame requests to complete.
+      Handlers are called one at a time, in the order the messages were logged, but not always on the thread that logged them: when another thread is already delivering messages, logMessage_ queues the message for that thread and returns, so logging never waits for a handler another thread is running.
+Should more than 16 MiB of messages be waiting, further ones are discarded, and a warning saying how many follows once the queue has drained.

+      A handler may call logMessage_, whose message is then delivered after the handler returns, and may add or remove log handlers, itself included.
+It must not call freeCore_ and, since it may be running on one of the core's worker threads, must not wait for frame requests to complete or for anything another thread will only do once the handler has returned.

       *handler*
          typedef void (VS_CC \*VSLogHandler)(int msgType, const char \*msg, void \*userdata)